hageyahhoo/Agile2020/Agile2020.md

 ### ACTIONS
 For achieving our mission, we started working with product development teams deeply to improve their processes.
-In other words, we started to work, learn, and solve essential problems with them.
+In other words, we started working, learning, and solving essential problems with them.
 <br />

 #### 1. REFINE FAILURE DETECTION SYSTEM WITH KARATE